 While JCCA interns work at different geographic sites and with a variety of programming, they share a common focus: child welfare and assisting traumatized children and families on their journeys towards recovery.
 JCCA serves a population that has often experienced a great deal of trauma.
-In order to be sensitive to this trauma and appropriately intervene, JCCA has embraced the Sanctuary® Model.
-The Sanctuary® Model provides a framework to help clients understand how trauma has impacted them and how they can heal.
-It is an approach to working with clients, their families and each other.
+In order to be sensitive to this trauma and appropriately intervene, the psychology department works from a trauma informed care lens, which provides a framework to help clients understand how trauma has impacted them and how they can heal.
+This approach incorporates work with clients, their families and the systems in which they function.

-Our clinical work is guided by the principles of the Sanctuary® Model, which emphasizes the impact of trauma on relationships and one's experiences in the world.
-In 2008, JCCA introduced the Sanctuary Model to aid in the recognition of the impact of trauma on the youth we serve and on the agency as a whole.
-This model reframes the understanding of one's functioning from the question, "What is wrong with you?" to "What happened to you?".
-This frames symptomology as a reaction to trauma rather than an isolated and endogenous phenomenon.
-The Sanctuary® Model is a blueprint for change which, at its core, promotes safety and recovery from adversity through the active creation of a trauma-informed community.
-A recognition that trauma is pervasive in the experience of human beings forms the basis for the Sanctuary® Model's focus not only on the people who seek services, but equally on the people and systems who provide those services.
+Our clinical work is guided by the principles of trauma informed care, which emphasizes the impact of trauma on relationships and one's experiences in the world.
+This approach frames symptomology as a reaction to trauma rather than an isolated and endogenous phenomenon.
+A recognition that trauma is pervasive in the experience of human beings forms the basis of our work, with a focus not only on the people who seek services, but equally on the people and systems who provide those services.
+We strive to model this perspective in our interactions with colleagues and clients.

 In addition to the above, JCCA also places high importance on cultural competency and race equity.
-An agency-wide race equity committee works in collaboration with site specific subcommittees to generate thoughtful dialogue and specific programming to advance racial equity in our communities.
-Interns across sites are required to participate in agency-wide racial consciousness trainings and activities on a consistent basis throughout the year.
-A Juneteenth celebration and activities to support LGBTQ+ PRIDE month are examples of such activities.
+An agency-wide Race Equity Committee works to generate thoughtful dialogue and specific programming to advance racial equity in our communities.

+JCCA also has an agency-wide Pride Committee that is open to all staff and which focuses on providing education about, advocating for, and celebrating the LGBTQIA+ community, which includes clients, staff, and families.
+Interns across sites are strongly encouraged to participate in cultural learning opportunities and activities on a consistent basis throughout the year.
+A Juneteenth celebration and an annual campus Pride parade are examples of such activities.
 In addition, cultural competency is built into the foundation of individual and group supervision as well as weekly intern didactics.